logdatatech/Code.Truth/MeasuringProgrammerCompetency.md

 > REQUIREMENTS

-Medium: Come up with questions regarding missed cases in the spec
+Medium: Come up with questions regarding missed cases in the specification

-High: Understand complete picture and come up with entire areas that need to be speced
+High: Understand complete picture and come up with entire areas that need to be specified

 Pro: Able to suggest better alternatives and flows to given requirements based on experience